Labour calls for North Sea windfall tax to rein in soaring energy bills

 “We want to stop bills going up.

-“That’s why Labour would give families security by taking fully-funded measures to save most households around £200 or more, targeting extra support on top of that for the squeezed middle, pensioners, and lowest earners.
+“That’s why Labour would give families security by taking fully funded measures to save most households around £200 or more, targeting extra support on top of that for the squeezed middle, pensioners, and lowest earners.

 “But we need more than a short-term fix.